manhtai/manhtai.github.io/content/posts/fast-gif-generation-in-go.md

 ```

 The problem here is for each GIF frame, we have to loop over `palette` every time to find the matching colors.
 If we use up 256 colors on the palette, then this loop will run 256 times for each pixel, which is slow.

 Solution?
 A cache!

 Let's put that in.
 We use `sync.Map` here because of course we will generate GIF frames concurrently,
 and the normal Go `map` is not thread-safe.

 ```
 // Out of pixel loop
 cache := sync.Map{}

-// The use the cache
+// Then use the cache
 cachedKey := [4]int32{er, eg, eb, ea}
 bi, ok := cached.Load(cachedKey)
 if ok {